 You might have heard the term ‘FBO’ used to describe the private jet terminal or lounge at the airport.
-But what does it mean?
-What should you expect from the FBO experience?
-And what’s new in the world of FBOs?
+But what does FBO mean?
+And what should you expect from the FBO experience?

 What is a FBO?